Tree-Ro/amq-scripts/randomizeVintage/README.md

 # Randomize Vintage Script for AMQ

 ## Description
-This Tampermonkey script randomizes the vintage year range in Anime Music Quiz (AMQ) based on a set interval.
+A Tampermonkey script randomizes the vintage year range in Anime Music Quiz (AMQ) based on a set interval.

 ## Commands
 - `RVtoggle`: Toggle the script on/off.